A new study suggests that people with depressive symptoms are more likely to experience a rapid decline in kidney function later in life.

 “Therefore, the identification of more modifiable risk factors may possibly reduce the huge burden of CKD and its related complications by leading to early detection and prevention,” Qin added.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Depression is a common condition in middle-aged and older adults, and it can contribute to a variety of mental and physical problems.

-Previous research has found a link between depressive symptoms and rapid kidney function decline in patients with chronic kidney disease (CKD).
+Previous research has found a link between depressive symptoms and rapid kidney function decline in chronic kidney disease (CKD) patients.